jcoqueret-mediaclip/shopify-theme/README.md

 This sample theme is intended as a reference implementation rather than a production-ready solution.
 It illustrates key integration points and code patterns that developers can adapt to their own themes and specific requirements.

-## Installation

-1. Clone this repository
-2. Deploy to a Shopify development store with Mediaclip already installed
-3. Configure the theme settings as needed

 ## Key Implementation Files

 - `main-cart-items.liquid`: Modified cart template and inject custom JavaScript